apaz-cli/apaz-cli.github.io/blog/A_Treatise_On_ML_Data_Infrastructure.md

 Any research lab needs a good dataset.
 Having good data gives you an edge.
 After all, <a href="https://nonint.com/2023/06/10/the-it-in-ai-models-is-the-dataset/">the model is the dataset</a>.
 And so every lab must dedicate resources to building data pipelines to process hundreds or thousands of petabytes.
 Or they must buy data from someone else,
 <a href="https://www.deeplearning.ai/the-batch/openai-licenses-financial-times-archive-in-fifth-deal-with-major-news-publishers/">at</a>
 <a href="https://www.forbes.com/sites/janakirammsv/2025/06/23/meta-invests-14-billion-in-scale-ai-to-strengthen-model-training/">exorbitant</a>
 <a href="https://www.reuters.com/technology/reddit-ai-content-licensing-deal-with-google-sources-say-2024-02-22/">cost</a>.
 And who knows if it's going to be any good.
+Meta researchers consistently complained that ScaleAI's data was terrible.

 In the ML world, we are very scalingpilled.
 There are some things that are very appealing about scaling data collection and processing.
 Given these things, I am rather surprised why more people are not scaling along this axis, or at least talking more about it.